A small firm that delivers

 One delivery team

 We don't subcontract.
-The team you meet is the team that ships.
+The team you meet is the team that delivers.

 Where to find us.